Package squidpony.squidmath

 nextLong

 Exclusive on bound (which may be positive or negative), with an inner bound of 0.
 If bound is negative this returns a negative long; if bound is positive this returns a positive long.
 The bound can even be 0, which will cause this to return 0L every time.
 This uses a biased technique to get numbers from large ranges, but the amount of bias is incredibly small (expected to be under 1/1000 if enough random ranged numbers are requested, which is about the same as an unbiased method that was also considered).
 It may have noticeable bias if the LinnormRNG's period is exhausted by only calls to this method, which would take months on 2018-era consumer hardware.
-Unlike all unbiased methods, this advances the state by an equivalent to exactly one call tonextLong()
+Unlike all unbiased methods, this advances the state by an equivalent to exactly one call tonextLong(), where rejection sampling would sometimes advance by one call, but other times by arbitrarily many more.

 Credit for this method goes to Rafael Baptista's blog for the original idea, and the JDK10 Math class' usage of Hacker's Delight code for the current algorithm.
 This method is drastically faster than the previous implementation when the bound varies often (roughly 4x faster, possibly more).
-It also always gets exactly one random long, so by default it advances the state as much asnextLong()
+It also always gets exactly one random long, so by default it advances the state as much asnextLong().- Parameters:

-- the outer exclusive bound; can be positive or negative- Returns:
+bound- the outer exclusive bound; can be positive or negative- Returns:

 - a random long between 0 (inclusive) and bound (exclusive)